zxuuuustupid/PRN/README.md

 # PRN method
 ### It's my first paper!
 I love it so much!!!
+Here's the paper title:
 ## Parallel relation network(PRN) for fault detection of train transmission systems in zero-fault sample
-Proposed such a method for Beijing PHM 2024 conference
+In this artical, we proposed such a method for Beijing PHM 2024 conference
 With my paper and all codes!

 ## Dataset